The Infrared Universe: Introduction

 \section{Introduction}

-Cosmological observations reveal a striking conjunction of late-time regularities: galaxies exhibit flattened or rising rotation curves, the cosmic radiation field maintains an almost perfect blackbody spectrum, and the cosmic baryon density remains nearly constant despite ongoing expansion \cite{Rubin1980,Sofue2001,FIRAS1996,Planck2018}.
-In the standard $\Lambda$CDM interpretation these features arise from distinct physical mechanisms---dark matter, primordial radiation, and a tuned early-universe baryogenesis episode---linked only indirectly through a shared Friedmann background.
-In this work we explore a different possibility: that \emph{all three phenomena reflect a single mesoscopic structure of spacetime}, governed by a distinguished infrared frequency scale.
+Cosmological observations confront us not only with individual anomalies, but with a persistent \emph{conjunction} of late--time regularities: flattened galactic rotation curves, an exquisitely thermal radiation bath, and a baryon density that remains approximately constant for physical observers despite ongoing cosmic expansion.
+In the standard $\Lambda$CDM account these facts are explained by distinct sectors---cold dark matter, primordial relic radiation, and an initial-condition baryogenesis episode---whose connection is primarily kinematic, mediated through a shared Friedmann background.
+In this work we explore a different possibility: that these phenomena are coupled expressions of a \emph{single mesoscopic organization of the late--time exterior Universe}, governed by a distinguished infrared rate selected dynamically by horizon exchange.

-Our starting point is the observation that the coarse-grained, late-time Universe does not behave as a closed system.
-Any comoving worldtube loses degrees of freedom across its cosmological horizon at a steady rate, while black holes act as powerful localized sinks that absorb entropy and sequester conserved charges into exponentially redshifted interior states \cite{GibbonsHawking1977,Bekenstein1973,Hawking1975,EganLineweaver2010}.
-The exterior region is therefore an \emph{open thermodynamic subsystem}, and its macroscopic evolution must be described by balance laws that include horizon exchange \cite{BreuerPetruccione2002,Unruh1976,Israel1976}.
-These laws take a simple and universal form: for any conserved or effectively conserved quantity, one obtains continuity equations of the type

-where the flux term $\Phi_X$ encodes loss to horizon degrees of freedom and the source term $\Gamma_X$ arises from the horizon-induced chemical potential in the reduced exterior density matrix.

-A consistent late-time cosmology must therefore supplement local conservation with a global entropy budget.
-Matter accreting into black holes produces an enormous entropy increase in their horizons, while cosmological expansion continuously exports entropy to the cosmological horizon.
-To maintain stationarity, this outward flow must be compensated by an entropy-production channel in the exterior region.

-The principal result of this paper is that entropy export from the exterior region is accommodated through a hierarchy of channels.
-The dominant entropy--acceptance channel consists of long-wavelength geometric (gravitational) modes, which provide efficient, causally separated transport of entropy to the horizon.
-Within this background flow, a much smaller but structurally essential fraction of the free-energy budget is diverted into the regeneration of baryons in the exterior sector, followed by their eventual accretion into black holes.
-Baryons are uniquely suited to this subsidiary role: they carry conserved charges, remain dynamically stable over cosmological timescales, and release large amounts of horizon entropy when accreted.
-In this sense, the \emph{baryon--accretion cycle} supplies the ``work-like'' component of a cosmic Carnot engine \cite{Penrose1979,BianchiMyers2014,deGrootMazur}, while infrared geometric modes provide the primary entropy transport required to sustain a stationary nonequilibrium state.

-The second structural ingredient is geometric.
-We show that the appropriate tangent geometry for large-scale cosmic dynamics is not Riemannian but \emph{Carnot--Carathéodory}, modeled locally by a Heisenberg or more general step-two Carnot group \cite{Gromov1996,Bellaiche1996,Montgomery2002}.
-Such geometries contain an intrinsic infrared frequency $\sigma$, arising from the noncommutativity of their horizontal and vertical directions.